 The foxen people are the shortest of the Sentient races and have a very stocky build.
 They have fluffy tails and sensitive ears, but unlike the Eala races, they do not have extra body hair.

-Foxen people are naturally very short, the shortest of the Sentient races, with their record-holding pureblood heights being only as tall as the average anvora.
+Foxen people are naturally very short, the shortest of the Sentient races, with their record-holding natural height being only 5’5″ by Ka’harja Nigelle; who was believed to have had magical influences contribute to his unsual height.

 They are generally overweight because of their diets, often being compared to the wolven people they came from.
 However, it is not uncommon to find thinner foxen people; travellers, doctors, and soldiers are often known to be thinner than average because of their lifestyles.